-Lions and tigers and bears…along with elk, giraffes, gorillas, exotic birds and much more – all can be found at one of Pennsylvania’s many zoos.
-Year-round zoo experiences throughout the commonwealth help to educate visitors of all ages about animal conservation efforts and provide the chance to see creatures of the wild firsthand.
+Lions and tigers and bears…oh my!
+If your pursuit of happiness takes you to find your favorite animal, then Pennsylvania is the perfect destination!
+Year-round zoo experiences can be found throughout the Keystone State to educate visitors of all ages about animal conservation efforts and provide the chance to see creatures of the wild firsthand.
 From small community zoos to large, world-renowned sanctuaries, Pennsylvania is home to some of the most unique animal exhibits in the country.

 Philadelphia Zoo - Philadelphia and the Countryside

 The Philadelphia Zoo is known as “America’s first zoo” and is home to more than 1,300 animals, many of which are rare and endangered.
-The zoo, fulfilling its mission of conservation, science, education and recreation, supports and engages in conservation efforts to protect endangered species around the world.
-In 2015, the Philadelphia Zoo is debuting another first: Zoo360 Animal Exploration Trails.
-These exploration trails are a first-of-its-kind and will consist of three trails – Treetop Trail, Great Ape Trail and Big Cat Crossing.
-These trails will allow guests to experience the zoo in a whole new way, with animals roaming around them.
+The zoo, fulfilling its mission of conservation, science, education, and recreation, supports and engages in conservation efforts to protect endangered species around the world.
+In 2015, the Philadelphia Zoo debuted another first: Zoo360 Animal Exploration Trails.
+These exploration trails are a first-of-its-kind and consist of four trails — Treetop Trail, Great Ape Trail, Gorilla Treeway and Big Cat Crossing.
+These trails allow guests to experience the zoo in a whole new way, with animals roaming around them.

 Erie Zoo and Botanical Gardens - Pennsylvania’s Great Lakes Region

-The Erie Zoo features everything from lowland gorillas to African waterbirds with special events and activities for the entire family.
-Go on an African-inspired safari to see cheetahs and rhinos at the Zoo’s Kiboka Outpost, or meet red pandas and orangutans in the Wild Asia exhibit.
+The Erie Zoo features everything from African lions to North American river otters, as well as special events and activities for the entire family.
+Go on an African-inspired safari to see warthogs and rhinos at the Zoo’s Kiboka Outpost, or meet red pandas and orangutans in the Wild Asia exhibit.
 The Children’s Zoo features special educational programs and even an animal show theater and indoor wildlife carousel.

 Claws 'n' Paws Animal Park - Upstate PA

-This “zoo in the woods” in the Upstate PA region offers unique hands-on activities for the entire family including a petting zoo where guests can interact with tame deer, lambs and goats.
-Visitors can meet Twiga, the resident giraffe, or take apples into the parrot aviary to feed the lories.
-Claws 'n' Paws features more than 120 rare and exotic species of animals, including a white tiger, a black panther and an African lion.
+This “zoo in the woods” in the Upstate PA region offers unique hands-on activities for the entire family, including a petting zoo where guests can interact with deer, lambs, and goats.
+Visitors can meet African Tortoises in Turtle Town, dig around for fossils at the Dinosaur Outpost, or take apples into the parrot aviary to feed the lories.
+Claws 'n' Paws features many rare and exotic species of animals, including a white tiger, a black panther, and an African lion.
 The facilities also offer educational programs and demonstrations throughout the day.

 Lake Tobias Wildlife Park - Dutch Country Roads